anima-wg/constrained-6tisch-anima-dtls-join-proxy/constrained-anima-dtls-join-proxy.md

 Registrar/Coordinator (JRC), Manufacturer Authorized Signing Authority (MASA), pledge, Trust of First Use (TOFU), and Voucher.

-# Requirements Language {#rfc2119}
+# Requirements Language {#reqlang}

 {::boilerplate bcp14}

 # Join Proxy functionality

-As depicted in the {{fig-net}}, the joining Device, or pledge (P), in an LLN mesh is more than one hop away from the EST server (E) and not yet authenticated into the network.
+As depicted in the {{fig-net}}, the joining Device, or pledge (P), in an LLN mesh can be more than one hop away from the EST server (E) and not yet authenticated into the network.

-At this stage, it can only communicate one-hop to its nearest neighbour, the Join Proxy (J) using their link-local  IPv6 addresses.
+In this situation, it can only communicate one-hop to its nearest neighbour, the Join Proxy (J) using their link-local  IPv6 addresses.
 However, the Pledge (P) needs to communicate with end-to-end security with a Registrar hosting the EST server (E) to authenticate and get the relevant system/network parameters.
 If the Pledge (P) initiates a DTLS connection to the EST server whose IP address has been pre-configured, then the packets are dropped at the Join Proxy (J) since the Pledge (P) is not yet admitted to the network or there is no IP routability to Pledge (P) for any returned messages.